 From mid-2020, the Journal of Evolutionary Biology (JEB) has mandated the deposition of data in a public repository.
 We also strongly encourage authors to archive any analysis and simulation code (e.g. R scripts, Matlab scripts, Mathematica notebooks) used to generate reported results in a public repository, and this will become a requirement in the near future.

 The following text outlines our expectations and provides a concise guide on how to prepare a data and code archive.
 It is based on a document initiated by American Naturalist EiC Dan Bolnick and written by a number of volunteers, including JEB EiC Max Reuter, with input from the ecology, evolution and behaviour communities.
+These guidelines have been adapted specifically for JEB by our Data Editor Sebastian Lequime.

 Sharing data and code is vital for many reasons.
 It promotes appropriate interpretation of results, checking validity, future data synthesis, replication, and a teaching tool for students learning to do analyses themselves.
 Shared code provides greater confidence in results.